 Description of the sampling method used (e.g. stratified random sample, quota sampling, cluster sampling; one-stage or two-stage sampling) and information which variables were used to stratify, the categories of those variables, in particular for the NACE Rev. 2 categories related to the "possible calculation of European aggregates", and the final number of strata:

+Sampling method is divided into two stages.
 The sample size fluctuates around 18.4% of the population of N units, which, based on the results from previous years, ensured adequate precision of the results in the assumed breakdowns.
 The variables used for stratification are: the economy activity (NACE rev2, 25 categories, RD variable) and size of enterprise (as number of persons employed, 3 categories, WLK variable).
 All large enterprises (with more than 249 employees) and all entities from WLK * RD stratas, whose N is less than 200, are included in the sample.
-The rest of the sample is allocated in WON * NTS1 * WLK * RD stratas (WON and NTS1 are territory codes to ensure that enterprises from all country will be choosen) by solving the following formula : nh = 0.6 * (allocation proportional to the size of the strata) + 0.4 * (allocation to square root of the number of elements in given strata).
+The rest of the sample is allocated in WON * NTS1 * WLK * RD stratas (WON and NTS1 are territory codes to ensure that enterprises from all country will be chosen) by solving the following formula : nh = 0.6 * (allocation proportional to the size of the strata) + 0.4 * (allocation to square root of the number of elements in given strata).
 The use of such a method of sample allocation gives a slight over-representation of the smallest stratas at the expense of the larger ones - it has been used to improve precision - especially in small breakdowns.

 C) Gross sample distribution

-More detailed information is available in “ Sample and standard error tables 2023 “ excel file (Worksheet: GROSS SAMPLE)
+More detailed information is available in “ Annex III.
+Sample and standard error tables 2024 “ (Worksheet: GROSS SAMPLE)

 D) Net sample distribution

-More detailed information is available in “ Sample and standard error tables 2023 “ excel file (Worksheet: NET SAMPLE)
+More detailed information is available in “ Annex III.
+Sample and standard error tables 2024 “ (Worksheet: NET SAMPLE)

 A) Description of frame population

 a) When was the sample for the ICT usage and e-commerce in enterprise survey drawn?
-March 2023

-b) When was the last update of the Business register that was used for drawing the sample of enterprises for the survey?
-December 2022
+b) Last update of the Business register that was used for drawing the sample of enterprises for the survey:

-c) Please indicate if the frame population is the same as, or is in some way coordinated with, the one used for the Structural Business Statistics (different snapshots) Frame population is in some exent coordinated with SBS Annual Survey (SP Survey).
-Some of enterprises participate in both surveys.
+c) Indication if the frame population is the same as, or is in some way coordinated with, the one used for the Structural Business Statistics (different snapshots):

-d) Please describe if different frames are used during different stages of the statistical process (e.g. frame used for sampling vs. frame used for grossing up): One frame is used.
+d) Description if different frames are used during different stages of the statistical process (e.g. frame used for sampling vs. frame used for grossing up):

-e) Please indicate shortcomings in terms of timeliness (e.g. time lag between last update of the sampling frame and the moment of the actual sampling), geographical coverage, coverage of different subpopulations, data available etc., and any measures taken to correct it, for this survey.
-Any relevant shortcomings are not observed.
+e) Indication the shortcomings in terms of timeliness (e.g. time lag between last update of the sampling frame and the moment of the actual sampling), geographical coverage, coverage of different subpopulations, data available etc., and any measures taken to correct it, for this survey.

 B) Frame population distribution

-More detailed information is available in “ Sample and standard error tables 2023 “ excel file (Worksheet: FRAME POPULATION)
+More detailed information is available in “ Annex III.
+Sample and standard error tables 2024 “ (Worksheet: FRAME POPULATION)

 18.2.
 Frequency of data collection